vdrvar/comp_vision_for_soda_bottles/README.md

 /code/conv_net_comparison.ipynb: A Jupyter Notebook where two convolutional neural network architectures are compared, leading to the selection of the model used in the app.

-/data/Soda Bottles Directory: The dataset used for training and evaluation.
+/data/soda_bottles Directory: The dataset used for training and evaluation.

-/data/TVT_split Directory: Dataset split into training, validation, and test sets.
+/data/tvt_split Directory: Dataset split into training, validation, and test sets.
 Freshly split with one run of the notebook.

 /other_files: Various files supporting the project, e.g. weights and test photos.